-The Bachelor of Arts in Environmental Practice is a degree completion program for self-motivated learners, 60 credits in length, and can be accomplished in as little as two and a half years – depending on your academic schedule and applicable transfer credit(s).
+The Bachelor of Arts in Environmental Practice (BAEP) is a degree completion program for self-motivated learners, 60 credits in length, and can be accomplished in as little as two and a half years – depending on your academic schedule and applicable transfer credit(s).
 You can also take a slower pace and complete the program in up to seven years to fit in with your busy life.

-Understanding the rising need for flexible education, years 3 and 4 of the program is delivered entirely online removing the need to leave your current employment and community to complete your bachelor’s degree.
-The core content of the program provides a comprehensive foundation in environmental practices, and through a wide selection of elective courses from universities and colleges across Canada, you’ll be able to maintain a broad but distinctive industry focus – or hone in on your specific field of interest.
+Understanding the rising need for flexible education, the program is delivered entirely online removing the need to leave your current employment and community to complete your bachelor’s degree.
+The core content of the program provides a comprehensive foundation in environmental practices, and through a wide selection of elective courses from universities and colleges across Canada, you’ll be able to maintain a broad but distinctive industry focus – or hone your skills in your specific field of interest.

-View the courses that make up the Bachelor of Arts in Environmental Practice.
+View the courses and electives that make up the Bachelor of Arts in Environmental Practice.